 Pretreatment of the material surface is the starting point for meeting the rigorous quality requirements of the paint process.
-A flawless paint finish and long-time stable adhesion cannot be achieved without microfine cleaning and activation of plastics which are resistant to adhesive bonding, such as polycarbonates (PC).
+A flawless paint finish and longtime stable adhesion cannot be achieved without microfine cleaning and in most cases without activation of the substrate.
 Different techniques are available for both cleaning and activation and it is advisable to find out exactly which is most suitable for the intended purpose.
 Since the solvent-based primers often used to increase adhesion are harmful to the environment and costly to dispose of, it is clear that in an age of greater environmental awareness, car manufacturers must seek alternative solutions; the trend is shifting towards water-soluble paints and environmentally friendly pretreatments.